 The biggest downside about these heads is their price tag!
 Because they're so specialized and geared towards professional work - they can cost quite a bit more than something like a ball head.

 Now, I can pretty much guarantee you've heard, seen, and/or used a ball head before.
 It's the most common head and used among millions of photographers... it's common practice for hunters to use a ball head if they want to mount it to a tripod.

 A ball head works very simply.
 It has a dial that you use to tighten the head in place and keep your camera secured.
 Unscrewing the knob lets you loosen (or release) the tension so you can reposition it or fine-tune your composition.

 You may have a pretty good idea what the differences are between the two - but lets go a little more in-depth in those differences.

 The major difference between the both of them is movement.

 A geared head moves by rotating the gear along a single axis.
-Depending on the geared head there may be 2 to 4 separate gears on separate axis.
+Depending on the geared head there maybe 2 to 4 separate gears on a separate axis.
 These axis' are controlled by separate knobs.